-To further our series for women’s self defense we have been adding new lessons into our site as well as on our sister YouTube channel Enter Tai Chi.
+To further our series for self-defense for women we have been adding new lessons to our site as well as on our sister YouTube channel Enter Tai Chi.

 The good news is when the attacker chooses to cover your mouth, that means they have one less hand to attack you and you have one more to attack them.

 We find the best moves are ones that keep it simple, meaning not too many steps to accomplish your end goal.

 The most important thing when defending yourself is to learn how to feel and work with energy vs. fighting it.

 Imagine, if the energy is saying go left, but you only learned how to deal with scenarios going right.
 If you do not know how to feel the energy you would then be fighting it vs. working with it.

 This is one of the biggest things you can accomplish because the reality is you will never be able to prepare for every scenario any other way.

 We often find a lot of self-defense lessons have too many steps to complete the end goal and not only that they are all assuming the attacker is going to cooperate through all the steps.
 The reality is not many attackers are going to give you all that time to pull off an over complicated technique.